 In summary, borrowing the definition of Adrian Cockroft (previous cloud architect at Netflix and now AWS) we can define microservices as a “fine grain SOA”:

-In a later blog post, I’ll be taking a deeper look into some of the challenges of using microservices and possible approaches to decompose a monolith.
-We’ll introduce event-based microservices, and have a quick look to technologies and frameworks we can use to implement microservices, along with some of the most popular cloud platforms to distribute them.
+In the next post, I will be taking a deeper look into some of the challenges of using microservices and possible approaches to decompose a monolith (I have covered the monolith applications in details in my first post).
+I will introduce event-based microservices and have a quick look at technologies and frameworks we can use to implement microservices, along with some of the most popular cloud platforms to distribute them.